Home

 Preorder at Casemate

 From the publisher: "This three-volume set offers concise biographical information for over five thousand generals and admirals of the Third Reich.
-It covers all branches of service, ordered alphabetically and provides a brief, though scholarly, overview of each individual, including personal details and dates for all attachments to unit, and medals awarded, offering a readily accessible go-to reference work for all World War II researchers and historians.
-In addition to the biographic information, each volume includes extensive appendices.
-The books are packed with information on these senior officers of the Third Reich, many of whom are little documented in the English language."
+It covers all branches of service, ordered alphabetically and provides a brief, though scholarly, overview of each individual, including personal details and dates for all attachments to unit, and medals awarded, offering a readily accessible go-to reference work for all World War II researchers and historians."

 World of War: A History of American Warfare from Jamestown to the War on Terror